4. Unidimensional numeric data and their empirical distribution

 it all starts to make sense.
 Without graphically depicting this dataset, we would not know that some anomalies occurred: some students got a “lucky” pass grade.

-4.3.6. marathon (truncated – fastest runners): A left-skewed distribution#
+4.3.6. marathon (truncated – fastest runners): A left-skewed distribution

-Next, let’s consider the 37th PZU Warsaw Marathon (2015) results.
+Next, let’s consider the 37th Warsaw Marathon (2015) results.

 marathon = np.genfromtxt("https://raw.githubusercontent.com/gagolews/" +